-We hence have an additional welfare loss from those households that stop investing through traders if a bubble emerges.32 The intuition for this formula is straightforward.
+We hence have an additional welfare loss from those households that stop investing through traders if a bubble emerges.
+The intuition for this formula is straightforward.
 There are N(1-x) households with a high outside investment opportunity, holding an endowment of l each.
-The expected (social) rate of return on their investment, if channeled through traders, is Y, and $\lambda^H Y$ for the alternative investment opportunity.33
+The expected (social) rate of return on their investment, if channeled through traders, is Y, and $\lambda^H Y$ for the alternative investment opportunity.
+The alternative investment opportunity.